Entropy and {\omega}-limit sets on invariant graphs for a class of planar piecewise linear maps: Introduction and main results

 \begin{teoa} If $a\ge 0,$ for each $\mathbf{x}\in\R^2$ there exists $n\ge 0,$ that may depend on $\mathbf{x},$ such that $F^n(\mathbf{x})\in \operatorname{Per}(F),$ \emph{the set of all periodic points of $F$}.
 Moreover, the set $\operatorname{Per}(F)$ is formed by a fixed point and, depending on $a$ and $b,$ either two or none 3 periodic orbits. \end{teoa}

 The most interesting scenario concerning dynamics arises when $ a < 0 $.
 To analyze it, we first demonstrate that, in this case, the dynamics is confined in an one-dimensional graph.

-\begin{teoa} If $a<0,$ for each $b\in\R$ there is a compact graph $\Gamma=\Gamma_{a,b},$ which is invariant under the map $F,$ such that for every $\mathbf{x}\in \R^2$ there exists a non-negative integer $n,$ that may depend on $\mathbf{x},$ such that $F^n(\mathbf{x})\in \Gamma.$ \end{teoa}
+\begin{teoa} If $a<0,$ for each $b\in\R$ there is a compact graph $\Gamma=\Gamma_{a,b}$, which is invariant under the map $F,$ such that for every $\mathbf{x}\in \R^2$ there exists a non-negative integer $n,$ that may depend on $\mathbf{x},$ such that $F^n(\mathbf{x})\in \Gamma.$ \end{teoa}

-In the Appendix of our previous paper, we displayed all the different graphs arising in the family obtaining that there are 37 different graphs (that include the boundary cases which explain the transition from one graph to another).
+We remark that the graphs $\Gamma$ referred to in Theorem \ref{t:teoB} are unique and were completely characterized in \cite{CGMM}.
+In fact, in the appendix of that paper, we listed all the graphs arising in the family, obtaining a total of 37 distinct graphs (that include the boundary cases which explain the transition from one graph to another).
+In Figures \ref{f:esp3}, \ref{particio-1-3/4}, \ref{f:A} and \ref{ff:1}, we display the graphs corresponding to the parameter values considered in the statements of several results in the paper.
+In Figure \ref{fig:graphs}, we present a selection of graphs illustrating the topological diversity of these objects.

 From Theorem \ref{t:teoB} we get that all the $\omega$-limit sets of $F$, except some fixed points and periodic orbits that appear for some values of $b$ and which are explicitly given, are contained in $\Gamma$.
-Thus, to study the dynamics of $F$ when $a<0$ it suffices to study the dynamics of $F\vert_{\Gamma}.$ As a first result, we demonstrated the existence of an open and dense set formed by the pre-images of the union of segments within each graph $\Gamma$ that collapse to a point, that we call \emph{plateaus}, obtaining the following result which characterize that the number of possible $\omega$-limit sets of the pre-images of these plateaus is at most three.
-Depending on the values of the parameters, these three $\omega$-limit sets can be periodic orbits, Cantor sets or other much more complicated subsets of~$\Gamma.$
+Thus, to study the dynamics of $F$ when $a<0$ it suffices to study the dynamics of $F\vert_{\Gamma}.$ As a first result, we demonstrated the existence of an open and dense set formed by the pre-images of the segments within each graph $\Gamma$ that collapse to a point (that we call \emph{plateaus}, see Section \ref{s:s2}), obtaining the following result which characterize that the number of possible $\omega$-limit sets of the pre-images of these plateaus is at most three.
+Depending on the values of the parameters, these three $\omega$-limit sets can be periodic orbits, Cantor sets or other more complicated subsets of~$\Gamma.$

 \begin{teoa} Set $a<0,$ $b\in\R$ and let $\Gamma$ be the corresponding invariant graph for $F$ given in Theorem \ref{t:teoB}.
 Then for an open and dense set of initial conditions $\mathbf{x}\in \Gamma$ there are at most three possible $\omega$-limit sets.
 Moreover, if $b/a\in \Q$ these $\omega$-limit sets are periodic orbits. \end{teoa}